-Which system to choose – a training management system (TMS) or learning management system (LMS), will depend a lot on your business requirements.
+Which system to choose – a training management system software (TMS) or learning management system (LMS), will depend a lot on your business requirements.

 If you want to offer eLearning to your employees, an LMS will suffice; however, to manage your entire training program, including eLearning, a TMS is more likely to meet your requirements.
 This being said, it is first important to understand what is an LMS and a TMS.

 LMS or a learning management system allows you to offer, track, assess and report your eLearning content, both offline and online, within office and remotely.
 You can either outsource your content or create your own personalized content to meet your organizational goals.

 Once it is uploaded, it can be accessed for use by your learners or any authorized personnel.

 A training management system or TMS is also a software designed to offer eLearning courses and perform other back-to-back office tasks associated with training such as administration, running of courses, online booking for courses, sending out surveys, reporting on vital data etc.